Pulp Engine Document Rendering

 7. Validation Checklist

-1. Shared asset readability.
+1. Shared asset readability (manual).
 Upload an asset via pod A, render a template referencing it via pod B. Expect: same asset bytes returned in the PDF.

-2. Schedule fires exactly once.
-Configure a cron schedule; start 2+ pods; wait for one tick.
-Query schedule_executions table — expect exactly one row per scheduled tick (not one per pod).
+2. Schedule fires exactly once (automatedscripts/ha/check-2-schedule-fires-once.mjs).
+Configure a cron schedule; start 2+ pods; wait for three ticks.
+Query /schedules/:id/executions — expect exactly one row per scheduled tick (not one per pod).

-3. Editor token cross-pod.
-Mint an editor token via pod A (POST /editor-token), submit a template mutation via pod B with that token.
+3. Editor token cross-pod (manual).
+Mint an editor token via pod A (POST /auth/editor-token), submit a template mutation via pod B with that token.
 Expect: 200 + audit row attributed to the minter.

-5. Tenant archive propagation.
+5. Tenant archive propagation (manual).
 In multi-tenant mode, archive a tenant via pod A. Wait TENANT_STATUS_CACHE_TTL_MS.
 Expect: write attempts via pod B are rejected.